An Intro to DSP

 Motorola pioneered this with CISC chips with their BDM interface, now a standard fixture on most of their parts.
 Other vendors have found it to be a cost-effective way to get some level of debugging power to developers.

 A tough part of DSP design is selecting algorithms and coefficients for the particular filters for your application.
 Lots of packages, from freebies on the net to CDs included with DSP books to some commercial packages are available.
-Filter design is an art in itself, requiring a fair amount of study to insure the resulting designs are stable and efficient.
+Filter design is an art in itself, requiring a fair amount of study to ensure the resulting designs are stable and efficient.

 The DSP has made entirely new sorts of technologies available.
 Digital cellular wouldn't exist without them, as they do error correction, equalization, and compression/decompression of speech in real time, in a noisy, impossible RF environment.